entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Giles et al. (2015), Character 132; Choo et al. (2017), Character 295; Coates et al. (2018), Character 165; King et al. (2017), Character 77; Castiello (2018), Character 79; Zhu Y. et al. (2021), Character 129; Zhu Y. et al. (2022), Character 417.

-> Here we define the postorbital process as a dorsally positioned process at the rear margin of the orbit.
-The postorbital process is known by a variety of names in different groups: suprapterygoid process (sarcopterygians: Jarvik 1980); supraorbital process (placoderms: Stensio 1969; Jarvik 1980); postorbital pila (in part; identified in some early sarcopterygians and Entelegnathus, where a bridge encloses the jugular vein: Yu 1998; Zhu et al. 2013); lateral commissure (in part; identified in early actinopterygians and *Ligulalepis*; Zhu et al. 2013).
+> Giles et al. (2015): "Here we define the postorbital process as a dorsally positioned process at the rear margin of the orbit.
+The postorbital process is known by a variety of names in different groups: suprapterygoid process (sarcopterygians: Jarvik 1980); supraorbital process (placoderms: Stensio 1969; Jarvik 1980); postorbital pila (in part; identified in some early sarcopterygians and *Entelegnathus*, where a bridge encloses the jugular vein: Yu 1998; Zhu et al. 2013); lateral commissure (in part; identified in early actinopterygians and *Ligulalepis*; Zhu et al. 2013).
 Rudimentary postorbital processes are present in the rhenanid Jagorina (Stensio 1969: fig. 90) and the porolepiforms *Porolepis* and *Glyptolepis* (Jarvik 1972: figs 20-21).
-Taxa in which the orbit is completely enclosed by the neurocranium (e.g., Macropetalichthys) or where the palatoquadrate is fused to the neurocranium (e.g., Helodus) are coded as uncertain for this character.
-(Giles et al., 2015)
+Taxa in which the orbit is completely enclosed by the neurocranium (e.g., *Macropetalichthys*) or where the palatoquadrate is fused to the neurocranium (e.g., *Helodus*) are coded as uncertain for this character."

 418. Elongated distance between postorbital process and the articulation for hyomandibular: (0) absent; (1) present.